Breakdown of the Example Codes:

 parseMicrosoftJsonDate

-function (or a similar approach) to convert them to JavaScript Date objects for further processing or display. - ASP.NET typically handles serialization automatically, but you can control it if needed.
+function (or a similar approach) to convert them to JavaScript Date objects for further processing or display. - Microsoft JSON dates have a specific format.

 Breakdown of the Example Codes: